rackerlabs/rackspace-how-to/content/rackspace-email/managing-domain-reputation.md

 product_url: rackspace-email
 ---

-This article describes best practices to manage your domain reputation to ensure that your email is considered to be trustworthy.
+This article describes best practices for managing your domain reputation to ensure that your email is considered to be trustworthy.

 ### Prerequisites